 In December 2023, the Company invested \$2,250 in a non-affiliated, privately held entity, under a Simple Agreement for Future Equity ("SAFE") agreement.
 The non-affiliated entity provides support and consultation for consumers looking to manage and upgrade the technology within their home.
-The Company's investment in the SAFE is recorded using the cost method of accounting and is included under other long-term assets on the Consolidated Balance Sheets, as it is not readily convertible into cash.
-If the Company identifies factors that may be indicative of impairment the Company will review the investment for impairment.
-For During the three months ended March 31, 2024 June 30, 2024, the Company identified factors indicative of impairment and recorded an impairment charge of \$2,250 in general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss.
+The Company's investment in the SAFE is recorded using the cost method of accounting and is included under other long-term assets on the Condensed Consolidated Balance Sheets, as it is not readily convertible into cash.
+During the three months ended June 30, 2024, the Company identified factors indicative of impairment and recorded an impairment charge of \$2,250 in general and administrative expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.
 During the year ended December 31, 2023, the Company did not identify any factors indicative of impairment.